theseer/fDOMDocument/readme.markdown

 Requirements
 ------------

-    PHP: 5.3.0
+    PHP: 5.3.3 (5.3.0-5.3.2 had serious issues with spl stacked autoloaders)
     Extensions: dom, libxml

 Usage
 -----

 Simply require/include the autoload.php supplied and you can start using fDOMDocument as a drop in replacement for DOMDocument.

 Usage Samples